 This project had two specific aims:

 A comprehensive cross-sectional study was completed in 2015-2016 to identify the mental disorder burden at primary care level in the region.
 The setting was all 5 districts in Northern Sri Lanka and focused on populations who are conflict-affected, forced internal migrants and returnees.
 Understanding mental health care burden and needs in the region informs the intervention development and delivery to adequately address the treatment gap at primary care level.

-Findings from the cross-sectional study (page 2), which was conducted with 1,015 adult participants in 25 primary care clinics across the Northern Province, showed that out of the patients visiting primary care, 59% could reasonably receive a diagnosis of any mental health disorder, while 42% of all patients could be diagnosed with two mental health disorders.
+Findings from the cross-sectional study (open access publication), which was conducted with 1,015 adult participants in 25 primary care clinics across the Northern Province, showed that out of the patients visiting primary care, 59% could reasonably receive a diagnosis of any mental health disorder, while 42% of all patients could be diagnosed with two mental health disorders.
 These figures paint the stark picture of prevalence of mental health issues in the post-conflict population of Sri Lanka.
 90% of the participants lived in the region during conflict, and 77.5% were displaced more than one.

 Of the mental health issues taken into account in the cross-sectional study, the prevalence of anxiety was 47%.
 Depression – perhaps the most ubiquitous mental disorder in the world – ranked second most represented with 42%.
 Somatoform symptoms made for 28% of the mental health issues detected, and psychosis represented 18% of mental disorders.
 PTSD, which traces its origins to traumatic events in the life of individuals, stands at 14% of mental health issues.
 This was not a surprising finding in light of the fact that 37.8% lost at least one family member throughout the conflict, while 56.5% of the sample had family injured during the conflict.